-Skill in reviewing and interpreting complex legal issues; Skill in screening and preparing cases for presentation to a grand jury for felonies; Skill in prosecuting felony cases.
+Skill in reviewing and interpreting complex legal issues; Skill in screening and preparing cases for presentation to a grand jury for misdemeanors; Skill in prosecuting misdemeanor cases.

-Assistant District Attorney II Felony Position- Juris Doctor from an accredited law school and, preferably, four (4) years’ experience in prosecution.
+Assistant District Attorney II Misdemeanor Position- Juris Doctor from an accredited law school and, preferably, two (2) years’ experience in prosecution.

 Other Qualifications, Certificates, Licenses and Registrations